In effect as of April 1, 2018

 - The failure by any party hereto to insist in any one instance upon the strict performance by the other party hereto of its obligations hereunder shall not constitute a waiver or relinquishment of any such obligations as to any other instances, and the same shall continue in full force and effect.

-If, for any reason, any provision of this Agreement is held or rendered invalid, void, illegal or unenforceable to any extent, for any reason whatsoever, then the particular provision shall be deemed to be independent of and severed from the remainder of this Agreement and all the other provisions of this Agreement shall nevertheless continue in full force and effect.
+If, for any reason whatsoever, any provision of this Agreement is held or rendered invalid, void, illegal or unenforceable to any extent, then the particular provision shall be deemed to be independent of and severed from the remainder of this Agreement and all the other provisions of this Agreement shall nevertheless continue in full force and effect.

 All notices or other communications necessary for the purposes of this Agreement (each a "Notice") shall be in writing and shall be delivered personally or by courier, or shall be sent by registered mail or by prepaid post or sent by facsimile, addressed,